 2. After praying, determine your family’s primary core values.

-• What do you want your kids to be like when they are teens?
+- What do you want your kids to be like in their teens?

 - We will have a harmonious, peaceful household.

-- Teaching our children about the Bible and our faith will be top priority.
+- Our top priority will be teaching our children about the Bible and our faith.